kodersha/yellow-jouele/README.md

 ## Configuration
 Edit your `config.ini` for custom settings:

-`joueleStyle: jouele-skin-dark` - custom skin for jouele.

-`JoueleDir: media/audio` - path to your audio folder.
+`joueleStyle: jouele-skin-dark` - custom skin for jouele `JoueleDir: media/audio` - path to your audio folder

 ## Used
 * **[Jouele](https://ilyabirman.net/projects/jouele/)** - Audio player by *Ilya Birman*.